By Eric Johnson

 When Affleck took the witness stand in 1984 to testify in his own defense, he admitted that he had previously lied about Dunn resigning in 1978 to protect his church leader.
 Despite this admission, no indictment was brought against Dunn.
 Meanwhile, “Dunn not only squeaked past criminal charges but he also managed to avoid testifying in court as a witness either for or against Affleck” (201).

-Packer was hot on the case as he investigated the many problems with AFCO.
+Packer was put on the hot seat while investigating the many problems with AFCO.
 In November 1981, KSL news director Spence Kinard received a call from Dunn telling him the TV station should not report on how Dunn had remained a board member past the 1978 time when he supposedly got out.
 The call came from Dunn himself using his position as a general authority!

 “Kinard said the call stood out because it was only the second time he had received a call from a General Authority to kill a story.
 The first was a call he received from Gordon B. Hinckley about a story involving Salt Lake Tribune publisher Jack Gallivan.
 ‘He argued we ought to kill the story,’ Kinard said about Dunn’s call.
 Kinard said he told Dunn the station had been ready to do a story, but had not decided to air it” (215).